Useful medical words

 Palliative treatment: treatment that controls pain and other symptoms.
 Palliative care also provides emotional, practical and spiritual support when a cure is no longer possible.
 It’s not just for people in the final stages of life.

 Pancreatic duct: the small tube that carries pancreatic juices, containing pancreatic enzymes, from the pancreas to the duodenum.

-Pancreatic enzyme replacement therapy (PERT): treatment with pancreatic enzyme supplements, which are capsules that can be taken to help break down food.
+Pancreatic enzyme replacement therapy (PERT): used if the pancreas isn’t producing enough enzymes.
+It involves taking pancreatic enzyme supplements to help break down food.

 Pancreatic enzyme supplements: help to digest food when the pancreas isn't producing enough digestive enzymes.

 Pathology: examination of tissue and cells under a microscope.
 A pathologist is a doctor specialising in pathology.